-Trial color proofs are sheets of plate proofs printed from the 1950s to 1984 to show a stamp in different combinations of ink colors.
+The trial color proofs shown on this site are sheets of plate proofs of stamps issued by France and French-speaking territories from the 1950s to 1984 to show a stamp in different combinations of ink colors.
 They were used to help decide the best color for the issued stamp.
 Sheets not retained in official archives were given to government officials or politicians.
 Many of these eventually reached the philatelic market.

 Thirty trial color proof sheets of each issue were probably distributed.
 There would thus be 750 trial color proofs for stamps printed in sheets of 25 and 300 proofs for stamps printed in sheets of 10.